EUROPE ELECTRIC BUS MARKET

 The driving range available from the BYD E bus is better than any other comparable buses.
 Battery power for the BYD ebus has been designed specifically to meet customer requirements for safety, energy density and low cost, making the BYD Iron-Phosphate Battery the battery of choice.

 The energy consumption of BYD E bus is around 130kwh/100km in urban conditions, saving up to 70% of fuel costs.
 It has been integrated and energised with the fast-changing technology, BYD E bus can be fully recharged in around 5 hours.

-The Volvo Europe Buses have been part of a large scale of mobilisation.
+The Volvo Europe Buses have been part of a large scale of mobilization.
 The newly introduced Volvo 7900 Electric offers ultimate charging flexibility, where energy capacity as well as charging method, time and power are parameters.
-It has been integrated with a VDS System of Operations, VDS means effortless manoeuvring, especially in roundabouts and cornering.
-Exceptional driving comfort and a relief for the driver’s neck and
+It has been integrated with a VDS System of Operations, VDS means effortless maneuvering, especially in roundabouts and cornering.

-Sensitive Zones requirements are analysed alongside safe detection and analysis system.
+Sensitive Zones requirements are analyzed alongside safe detection and analysis systems.
 Volvo E Bus Model 7900 can be equipped with our new Pedestrian and Cyclist Detection System, a warning system to alert the driver and unprotected road users when there is a risk of collision.

 THIS EUROPE ELECTRIC BUS MARKET REPORT WILL ANSWER FOLLOWING QUESTIONS